Skip Navigation

 Favorite campus hangout?

 Studying in Grainger Hall.
-And my parents had a favorite hangout when they would come to visit because they were reliving their memories and that was Paison’s.
+And my parents had a favorite hangout when they would come to visit because they were reliving their UW–Madison memories from the 1960s and that was Paisan’s.

 Favorite campus activities?

 Running and skiing.
 I was in the UW Running Club and the Nordic Ski Club.
-Some super fun memories are, of course, running on Lakeshore Path, running out to Picnic Point.
-We did a lot of races, and one thing we got to do was use the track that usually was only open to track and cross-country teams at that time.
-And so, it was just really cool to be on the Wisconsin track and doing our track practice.
+Some super fun memories are, of course, running on Lakeshore Path and running out to Picnic Point.
+We did a lot of races.
+The running club was able to use the track that was only open to track and cross-country teams at that time.
+It was really special to be on the Wisconsin track and doing our workout.

-For the ski team, we practiced on some different golf courses and trail systems in Madison, and then we would do races around Wisconsin.
-One year for spring break, we actually went to Quebec, Canada, and we had a super fun spring break.
+For the ski team, we practiced on golf courses and trail systems in Madison, and then we would do races around Wisconsin.
+One year for spring break, we actually went to Quebec, Canada.
 We rented the UW vans, and we drove out there.
+It was so much fun.

 Favorite UW–Madison memory?